phil1331/HackMIT-2023-Admission-Puzzle-Solutions/entrance_puzzle/README.md

 Languages that don't allow arbitrary conversion of types are called type-safe languages.
 Java as a type-safe language still allows implicit conversions, for example `float f = 2;`, where an integer gets implicitly converted to a float.
 On the other hand, the float-integer conversion relation isn't mutual in Java, you cannot do following: ~~`int i = 2.3;`~~ </br>
 <details><summary>Even more</summary></br>

 The ASCII encoding generally uses all code points from 0-127, all in all 128 or $2^7$ code points, that means they can be represented using 7 bits, even though, because types are 8-bit aligned in general (nowadays), programming languages use 8 bits to represent an ASCII-character (or even more, but that is out of the scope of this Write-Up).
 ISO-8859-1 or also sometimes referred to as latin1 offers support for some more characters, including accented characters and [umlauts](https://en.wikipedia.org/wiki/Umlaut_(diacritic)).
-Most programming languages nowadays support modern Unicode Transformation Formats (UTF) such as UTF-16 that support a much wider range of characters that have to be represented using multiple bytes.
+Most programming languages nowadays support modern Unicode Transformation Formats (UTF) such as UTF-16 that support a much wider range of characters and have to be represented using multiple bytes.
 Encodings are called ASCII-compatible if the first 128 codepoint-mappings (first characters sorted by codepoint value) of the respective encoding are identical to the ASCII-codepoint-mappings.
 New versions of modern programming languages also at most times include a variable-width encoding, which saves space by storing sets of characters (that have a specific relation) with the smallest possible byte-per-character count of the character with the highest codepoint.
-</details></details> </br>
+</details></details>

 ## First steps

 Intuitively lowercase characters represent zeros and uppercase characters represent ones.
 That means a letter composition such as `wOOfwooF` is translated to `01100001`.
-You can just use a programming language to convert this bit composition to a character or an ASCII-Table.
+You can just use a programming language or an ASCII-Table to convert this bit composition to a character.
 For example, a oneliner in python:
 ```python
 print(chr(0b01100001))
 ```